damieng/L2ST4/Templates/ReadMe.txt

 ------------
 1. Tables with CRLF or " in the name break code generation.
 2. Escaping a column or table name with [] but not the association reference causes lookup failure.
-3. Enum's not supported as a member type for classes

 Change Log
 ----------